fhdkahn/Cursor-Commander/README.md

 ### Option 1: Download Pre-built App
 1. Download the latest release from the [Releases page](https://github.com/fhdkahn/Cursor-Commander/releases)
 2. Move CursorCommander.app to your Applications folder
-3. Launch the app
+3. Launch the app through X code app
-4. When prompted, grant Accessibility permissions in System Preferences
+4. When prompted, grant Accessibility permissions in System Preferences by adding the app with plus icon in the Setting/Privacy & Security/accessibility and adding your launch app

 ### Option 2: Build from Source